 You may need help with household chores for a few weeks after mastectomy and/or axillary (underarm) dissection.
 If possible try and arrange for a family member or friend to be available as needed.

-If your surgeon has indicated you will have a drain post operatively and you feel you may need assistance with this; please contact the Breast Health Nurse to discuss whether Home Nursing Care may be appropriate for you.
+If your surgeon has indicated you will have a drain post operatively, the Breast Health Nurse will discuss whether Home Nursing Care may be appropriate for you.

 Results from surgery